-Locating An Agent In Cartagena
+Locating an Agent in Cartagena

 If not, we recommend using Ana Rodriguez.
 Ana was our import agent and was professional, friendly, and knowledgeable about the import process.
 You can contact Ana by:

-Conclusion - Do Your Homework, Shipping Across The Darien Isn’t So Hard
+Conclusion – Do Your Homework, Shipping Across the Darien Isn’t So Hard

-Before getting to Panama City, we had been fretting this moment for months.
+Before getting to Panama City, we had been fretting about this moment for months.
 With theft concerns and endless logistics to take care of, we were weary just thinking about all we had to take care of.